appwrite/rfc/001-maintenance-worker.md

 **Code Structure**

 The worker script should be located at: `./app/tasks` and use the cli framework to be consistent with other CLI tasks Appwrite executes.
 The Console class should also be used for different logs.
-We might want to add a `loop` function to the Console class, but this should be disccused separately.
+We might want to add a `loop` function to the Console class, but this should be discussed separately.

 Add a simple bash script names `maintenance` on `./bin` to allow the entry point to have a nice simple command, the same file should also have relevant references in the main Dockerfile to make it work.